The Coronavirus Calamity—Shutdown. Reboot!

 If the population is struck down with penury as they socially distance themselves from the virus and from one another; if the economy collapses, the future is bleak even if the virus is defeated, or dissipates in the hot summer air; or an effective vaccine is quickly developed and distributed.
 If the closure of the nation continues for much longer one can imagine soup kitchens and bread lines, and stock traders and the newly destitute leaping from tall buildings as the DOW dives down.

 We now know the transmission routes of Coronavirus; we now know the fatality rates; we now know who is most at risk by age and health profile.
 The president must weigh the health of the entire nation against some who will die during this catastrophe.
 These are weighty, difficult decisions.
-The nation must survive and as many people as possible saved from both the virus and from economic death; both of these can be successfully done.
+The nation must survive and as many people as possible saved from both the virus and from economic death

 What does it mean when an epoch ends?